Thank you for your message. We will contact you shortly.

 Why dividend growth?

-As investors prepare for the post-pandemic environment, we believe it is an ideal time to reassess the benefits of dividend growth investing within a diversified portfolio.
+As inflationary pressures persist and investors prepare for tighter monetary policy, we believe it is an ideal time to reassess the benefits of dividend growth investing within a diversified portfolio.
 Dividend growers have historically outperformed non-dividend paying companies, with less volatility.
 Companies with persistent dividend growth have provided competitive returns during periods of market volatility.
-Given the low interest rate environment, a dividend growth oriented portfolio may provide attractive income with potential for growth.
+Given expectations for an extended period of higher inflation, a dividend growth-oriented portfolio may provide a slight hedge against rising costs while providing an attractive level of income with potential for growth.

 Dividend growth stocks have provided an attractive combination of earnings and cash flow growth potential, healthy balance sheets and sustainable dividend policies.
-These stocks have historically offered compelling performance during up-markets and provided a buffer during market drawdowns and volatile environments.
+These stocks have historically offered compelling performance during up markets and provided a buffer during market drawdowns and in volatile environments.

 Over the long term, dividend growers and initiators have generated higher returns with less risk, measured by standard deviation, than companies that maintained their dividends, paid no dividend and reduced or eliminated their dividends (Figure 1).